tonyjurg/Parashot/WeeklyParasha/18 - Mishpatim/README.md

 Torah: <a href="https://www.stepbible.org/?q=version=NASB2020|reference=Ex.21:1-24:18&options=HNVUG" target="_blank">Ex.
 21:1-24:18</a> &nbsp;&nbsp; <a href="https://tikkun.io/#/p/mishpatim" target="_blank">(Hebrew: פָּרָשַׁת מִּשְׁפָּטִים)</a><br>
 Haftarah: <a href="https://www.stepbible.org/?q=version=NASB2020|reference=Jer.34:8-22;33:25-26&options=HNVUG" target="_blank">Jeremiah 34:8-22, 33:25-26</a>

+## Summary

+Parasha Mishpatim details a comprehensive set of laws covering various aspects of daily life, including civil, criminal, and ritual matters.
+These laws provide instructions on topics such as slavery, personal injury, property damage, social justice, and religious observances, forming the foundation for the Israelite legal system.
+The portion concludes with the covenant ceremony at Mount Sinai, where the Israelites affirm their commitment to follow God's commandments.

 ## Parasha Data Sheet

 <ul><li><a href="https://tonyjurg.github.io/Parashot/WeeklyParasha/18%20-%20Mishpatim/hapax_legomena(Mishpatim).html" target="_blank">Overview unique words in this parasha</a>